EMQ2/technical-test/README.md

 Thank you for participating in the Full-Stack Developer Coding Challenge!
 This repository contains a sample application that you'll be working with to demonstrate your full-stack development skills.

+If you have not used Java Spring Boot or React JS before, don't worry!
+This coding challenge provides you with existing working code that you can refer to while completing the tasks.
+Take some time to review the codebase and architecture, and use it as a guide to understand how the application is structured.
+This will help you showcase your understanding of full-stack concepts and your ability to learn and implement new features.
+Good luck!

 ## Project Overview

 The application consists of the following components: